socialfoundations/whynot/docs/source/simulators.rst

 subgroups and creating a negative feedback loop.
 The paper shows that, when combined with repeated empirical risk minimization, even initially fair models can become unfair over time if this dynamic is not accounted for.

+.. _credit-simulator:

+Credit Simulator
+^^^^^^^^^^^^^^^^
+The credit simulator is based on the paper:

+    Perdomo, Juan C., Tijana Zrnic, Celestine Mendler-Dünner, and Moritz Hardt.
+    "Performative Prediction." arXiv preprint arXiv:2002.06673 (2020).

+The simulator reprises on a model of strategic classification in which an institution classifies the creditworthiness of loan applicants, and agents react to the institution’s classifier by manipulating their features to increase the likelihood that they receive a favorable classification.
+The underlying data comes from a Kaggle credit scoring dataset, though the agent response model is synthetic.
+The model was originally used to qualitatively analyze the long-run properties of repeated retraining of classifiers in the face of strategic adaptation.

 .. _schelling-simulator: